m-moshtagh/Oakjutsu/src/main/java/com/dogigiri/externallibs/deployment/docker/docker.md

 > We always should remember to check docker-machine on Windows and Mac.

+### Docker network

+When working with docker-compose, it automatically creates a network and adds our containers on that network.
+When we start it we can see the networks using `docker network ls`.
+The new network will have hosts which are the services we defined inside yml file.
+These hosts can communicate using their names.

+Docker has an embedded DNS server that contains name and IP of the containers.
+Inside each container we have DNS resolver that communicates with DNS server and finds the IP address of the target containers.

+### Docker compose logs

+We can see the container's logs using `docker-compose logs` with various options.
+Logs for each service is accessible.

+### docker-compose Bind Volumes

+We had to specify absolute path when we tried to run container separately but here in yml file for each service we can specify volumes and give them relative path.

 ## Docker Swarm

 All We checked so far is single host docker. now we are going for multi docker host deployment.
 Single is bad because